quic-weijshen/qrb_ros_samples/ai_vision/sample_object_detection/README.md

   <h1>AI Samples Object Detection	</h1>
   <p align="center">
 </div>
 <img src="./resource/yolo-detect.gif" style="zoom:80%;" />

 ---

 ## 👋 Overview

-The `sample_object_setection` is a Python launch file utilizing QNN for model inference.
+The `sample_object_detection` is a Python launch file utilizing QNN for model inference.
 It demonstrates camera data streaming, AI-based inference, and real-time visualization of object detection results.

 Ultralytics YOLOv8 is a machine learning model that predicts bounding boxes, segmentation masks and classes of objects in an image.